Laba is a Chinese festival that has traditionally started off the Chinese New Year preparations. It’s on the eighth day of the twelfth lunar month.

 Song translation by Agnes and Lisa.
 (We welcome help to improve the translation.)

-This artilce was posted on Tuesday, February 5th, 2013 at 5:45 pm and is filed under Children's Songs, China, Chinese, Chinese Children's Songs, Chinese Cuisine, Chinese New Year, Chinese New Years Songs, Countries & Cultures, Cuisine, Dances, Games Around the World, Holiday Songs, Holidays Around the World, Laba, Languages, Recipes of the World, YouTube.
+This article was posted on Tuesday, February 5th, 2013 at 5:45 pm and is filed under Children's Songs, China, Chinese, Chinese Children's Songs, Chinese Cuisine, Chinese New Year, Chinese New Years Songs, Countries & Cultures, Cuisine, Dances, Games Around the World, Holiday Songs, Holidays Around the World, Laba, Languages, Recipes of the World, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.